Who we are?

 We collect data and process data when you register online for any of our products or services and use or view our website via your browser’s cookies.
-We track your progress through these education resources and data may also be collected via surveys or from feedback.
-We may also monitor how you use the site.
-With your explicit consent, in using any of our products and services, you are opting-in and agreeing to automated data collection from healthcare systems, where applicable, and to share completion data with your GP Practice.
+We collect data from primary care systems, and other associated systems, relating to your diabetes.
+We track your progress through educational resources, available on our website.
+Data may also be collected via a customer survey or from feedback.
+And we may also monitor how you use the site.

 How will we use or share your data?

-The website does not currently allow you to share data with other users, such as a carer or family member, as a feature.
+The website, and/or App, does not currently allow you to share data with other users, such as a carer or family member, as a feature.
 Any data you share is done so entirely at your own risk.
 The service does not currently permit data transfers.

-• to provide the services and to protect the safety & security of the services.
+- to promote the services and to protect the safety and security of the services.
 For example, we send some data you provide to NHS systems as part of your health record or verification step when first registering.
-Your data may also be used to help improve the products and services MWDH offer, for service evaluation and audit, and for more general feature improvements such as machine learning functionality.
+Your data may also be used to help improve the products and services MWDH Ltd offer, for service evaluation and audit, and for more general feature improvements such as machine learning functionality.
 We may pass non-identifiable data to third parties.

 How do we store data?

 We take data security very seriously.
-Any data elements we store are held in a secure data centre managed by a reliable approved hosting provider.
-Our current providers are ISO 27001 accredited and CyberEssentials Plus certified, partnering closely with MWDH in ensuring we comply with GDPR and the Data Protection Act.
+Any data elements we store are held in NHS approved secure data centres, on encrypted servers.
+Our providers partner closely with MWDH in ensuring we comply with GDPR and the Data Protection Act 2018.
 MWDH also have supporting policies and procedures which cover physical and technical security measures which address our approach to information risk management.

-We will retain data for as long as the eLearning service, in your area, is under an Agreement. eLearning data will be destroyed, if required, as per stated timeframe within our data retention policy.
+We will retain data for as long as the service, in your area, is being funded.
+Upon termination of funding, all data will be securely and completely destroyed.
 Given current volumes, the process to delete any personal data is documented and manually erased or scrubbed in accordance with ISO27001 standards.